trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 ```

 Note that it's only a 3x improvement (and not a 100x improvement).
 This is exactly our `limit = 6MB;` absolute limit above.
-Once again: i
+Once again: if
 you need to get maximum out of your argument limits on today's `linux`
 it's enough to set `ulimit -s` from `8MB` to `24MB`.
 Which gives us final formula of `6MB / 9 = 699050` argument count on
 64-bit systems.
 Fun fact: on 32-bit host kernel the limit should probably be slightly higher
 due to shorter pointer size:

 - `2MB / 5 = 419430` arguments (compared to `233016` on `64-bit`)
 - `6MB / 5 = 1258291` arguments (compared to `699050` on `64-bit`)

-That is 1.8x larger than 64-bit systems!
+That is `1.8x` larger than 64-bit systems!

 Once again: it's a pretty silly benchmark as it's not very useful to
 pass a million empty strings to the program.
 But it's a good model to
 understand the absolute limits.
 We can do more realistic estimates if we know average argument length
 in our use case.
 Say, if the bulk of our parameters are paths to the
 `/nix/store` we can safely say those are at least 50 bytes long.